ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Automated Soundness Verification

-\textbf{ \traverse: } Due to the lack of DNN architecture information, full symbolic execution of the loop specified by the \traverse construct is not feasible.
-So, we validate the user-provided invariant's soundness and subsequently use it for the symbolic semantics of \traverse.
-In the rule \textsc{Sym-traverse} in Figure~\ref{fig:symsemantics}, $\expr$ is the user-defined invariant for the traversal, $\bsval$ is the output symbolic polyhedral expression, and $\sval$ is the result of applying the invariant $\expr$ to $\bsval$.
-We check the soundness of this invariant in two steps (\textsc{Check-invariant} in Figure~\ref{fig:symsemantics}).
-First, we verify that the invariant is satisfied at the initial state.
-Here, $\sval$ represents the evaluated invariant expression $\expr$ applied to the input state of \traverse. $\unsat(\neg(\cc' \implies \sval))$ implies that $\sval$ is true under the conditions, $\cc'$, which are valid before executing $\traverse$.
-Second, we verify that the invariant is inductive (\textsc{Check-induction}).
-In $\cinduction$, $\unsat(\neg(\cc_0 \wedge \bsval' \implies \cc''_j \wedge \sval'''))$ means that under the assumption that the invariant holds before an iteration of \traverse, the invariant must hold after one step of \traverse.
-If the invariant is validated, we create a symbolic value of the form $\sval_{0} + \sum^j_{i=1} \sval_{i} *\sval'_{i}$ to represent the output of $\var.\traverse(d, f_{c_1}, f_{c_2}, f_{c_3})\{\expr\}$ and assume, in $\cc$, that the invariant holds on this output.
+The verification for the \traverse construct is more challenging.
+Since we do not have any information about the DNN architecture, it is not possible to completely execute the loop specified in \traverse construct.
+Therefore, instead of unrolling the loop and using symbolic execution, we check the soundness of a user-provided invariant and then use this invariant to generate the verification query.
+We check the soundness of this invariant in two steps.
+First, we verify that the invariant is satisfied at the beginning of the loop.
+Second, we verify that for every input that satisfies the invariant, the output obtained by one iteration of the loop also satisfies the invariant.
+If the invariant is proved correct, we create a symbolic variable to represent that output of the expression involving the \traverse construct.
+We then assume that the invariant holds on this output.